And God Said to Cain: Plot

 Gary Hamilton, a former officer of the Union Army, is in prison sentenced to forced labor for an attempted robbery.
 In reality, it was his former friend Acombar who committed the crime and left Hamilton's water bottle at the scene of the crime as evidence, while keeping the stolen gold for himself and thus becoming a powerful landlord.
 Ten years later, Hamilton is pardoned due to his military record, leading him to return to his hometown, which is now run by Acombar and his cronies.
 Hamilton is determined to take revenge on Acombar and his wife Mary (a former girlfriend of Hamilton, who betrayed him for Acombar).
 However, on the stagecoach that takes him to town, he meets Dick, the young son of Acombar, who is unaware of their situation in the past.
 Hamilton poses as Acombar's friend and instructs Dick to tell his father of his upcoming arrival.
 Receiving the message, Acombar organizes his men to guard the town and his mansion, and also to avoid at all costs that Gary manages to reach the village.

 Hamilton manages to avoid the ambush by using the intricate underground catacombs of the city which were once an old cemetery, and now lead to the church's basement.
 Hamilton also takes advantage of an incoming tornado that greatly reduces visibility during the night, and he proceeds to massacre all of Acombar's men one by one.
 This includes the Santamaría brothers, a trio who once were Hamilton's closest compatriots, and who Hamilton kills in unique ways, including being hung from a large bell and crushed by a falling bell.

 Dick reaches Hamilton and learns from him the truth about his father and stepmother Mary, but decides to side with Acombar either way.
 When Hamilton reaches their mansion, he shows up with Acombar's wife.
-She runs off to warn her husband, but just at that moment Dick enters the room where Acombar is hold up.
-Thinking its Hamilton, Acombar turns and accidentally shoots and kills Dick.
+She runs off to warn her husband, but just at that moment Dick enters the room where Acombar is holed up.
+Thinking it’s Hamilton, Acombar turns and accidentally shoots and kills Dick.
 Enraged, Acombar accuses his wife of being responsible for Dick's death and kills her.
-Left alone, he looks for Hamilton in the mansion and finds him surrounded by mirrors which hides his position.
+Left alone, he looks for Hamilton in the mansion and finds him surrounded by mirrors that hide his position.
 During the gunfight, a fire breaks out in the mansion, while Hamilton manages to shoot and kill Acombar.
 His revenge completed, the next day Hamilton leaves the city on horse, leaving all the gold accumulated by Acombar to the townsfolks to pay for the damages caused during his arrival and to rebuild everything.